mward19/mward19.github.io/content/projects/tomogram-datasets/index.md

 +++
 date = '2024-11-13T13:06:41-07:00'
+showDate = false
 draft = false
 title = 'tomogram-datasets'
 +++

 In the BYU Biophysics research group, we spend much of our time working with 3-dimensional images of bacteria called tomograms.
-Researchers have spent a lot of time looking for structures in these tomograms, and save their findings in annotation files.
-This repository contains code that makes it easier to navigate the web of tomograms and annotations we have, simplifying analysis and dataset creation.
+Researchers have spent a lot of time looking for structures in these tomograms, and save their findings in annotation files. `tomogram_datasets` makes it easier to navigate the web of tomograms and annotations we have, simplifying analysis and dataset creation.
 While it's something I'm still working on, I use it every day in my research.

 The code is hosted on [GitHub](https://github.com/byu-biophysics/tomogram-datasets/tree/master).